What is Bioenvironmental Engineering?

 - Environmental regulatory and planning agencies

 - Industry and academic research laboratories

 - Public-interest groups

-Bioenvironmental Engineering is a program accredited by the Engineering Accreditation Commission of ABET resulting in preparation for the Fundamentals of Engineering Exam and licensure as a Professional Engineer
+Bioenvironmental Engineering is accredited under Environmental Engineering by the Engineering Accreditation Commission of The Accreditation Board for Engineering and Technology, Inc. (ABET), resulting in preparation for the Fundamentals of Engineering Exam and licensure as a Professional Engineer.